Andy Ibáñez Player Props: Tigers vs. Rangers

-On Tuesday, Andy Ibanez (on the back of going 0-for-4) and the Detroit Tigers face the Texas Rangers, whose starting pitcher will be Martin Perez.
-First pitch is at 6:40 PM ET.
+Andy Ibanez -- with a slugging percentage of .147 in his past 10 games, including no homers) -- will be in action for the Detroit Tigers versus the Texas Rangers, with Dane Dunning on the hill, on May 31 at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Rangers.
+He hit a home run while going 1-for-2 in his most recent game against the Rangers.

 Andy Ibáñez Game Info & Props vs. the Rangers